Sreejith-nair511/Ai_chatbot_ollama/README.md

 --->Using pip module install langchain,ollama module which is crucial for chaining the prompt used in this script
 --->start the scripting process(use the main.py)
 --->Use the Ai chatbot
+--->If you have trouble setting up the virtual environment,pls refer to stack overflow or youtube

 Uses
 --->For the website that i am working for i can integrate this LOcal Ai bot into the website